Hari-Creations/se_project_spots/README.md

 ## Description

-User can create a profile that includes a pciture, name, and desciption.
+User can create a profile that includes a picture, name, and desciption.
 Users can also add images to share and like throughout the Spots community

 ## Tech Stack